SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/using-search-criteria.md

 ## Reset to default search criteria

 The criteria lists contain a set of default criteria you can edit or remove as required.
-If you want to reset the criteria list to the default criteria, click **Reset to default**.
+To reset the criteria list to the default criteria, click **Reset to default**.

 ## What would you like to do now?